Introducing: Unlocking Us

 Dr. Brené Brown is a research professor at the University of Houston where she holds the Huffington Foundation – Brené Brown Endowed Chair at The Graduate College of Social Work.
 Brené is also a visiting professor in management at The University of Texas at Austin McCombs School of Business.

-Brené hosts the Unlocking Us podcast, and her TED talk – The Power of Vulnerability – is one of the top five most viewed TED talks in the world with over 45 million views.
+Brené hosts the Unlocking Us Podcast and the Dare to Lead Podcast.
+Her TED talk – The Power of Vulnerability – is one of the top five most viewed TED talks in the world with over 50 million views.
 She is also the first researcher to have a filmed lecture on Netflix.
-The Call to Courage special debuted on the streaming service on April 19, 2019.
+The Call to Courage special debuted on the streaming service in April 2019.

 Brené lives in Houston, Texas, with her husband, Steve.
 They have two children, Ellen and Charlie.